-Eye care in Iran offers some the best ophthalmic surgeons and Eye care Professionals with academic expertise and hands on experience in facilities with world class international standards.
+Eye care in Iran offers the best ophthalmic surgeons.
+Eye care Professionals with academic expertise utilize facilities according to the international standards.

-Those who seek eye care treatments, in technologically advanced and yet cost saving hospitals and clinic, can take advantage of first class professional care and medical expertise in IRAN, without bearing long waiting lists and with a very affordable cost.
+Those who seek eye care treatments, in technologically advanced and yet cost saving hospitals and clinics, can take advantage of the first class professional care and medical expertise in Iran, without bearing long waiting lists and with a very affordable cost.

 The country boasts some of the most expert eye care professionals who are highly trained and the hospitals are equipped with the most advanced technologies for ophthalmological procedures.
-In addition there are many more in an environment you feel at home.
-The clinics take advantage of advanced technological equipment and have excellent achievements and high success rate in this field in their resume in eye care in Iran.
+In addition, there are many more in an environment you feel at home.
+The clinics take advantage of advanced technological equipment and have excellent achievements and high success rate in the eye care centers of Iran.

-Selected Iran’s private hospitals and clinics offer quality eye care and advanced treatments include:
+Selected Iran’s private hospitals and clinics offer exceptional eye care and advanced treatments include:

 Cataract is a clouding of the lens inside the eye, causing vision loss that cannot be corrected with glasses, contact lenses or corneal refractive surgery like LASIK.

 In laser cataract surgery, an advanced femtosecond laser replaces or assists use of a hand-held surgical tool for the following steps in cataract surgery: The corneal incision.
 The anterior capsulotomy.
 Lens and cataract fragmentation.